giuliaolivero/giuliaolivero.github.io/_pages/research.md

 <br>
 ### Immigration
 <br>
-**Unauthorized Precarity: How Immigration Status Stratifies Social and Economic Well-Being** with M. Hall
+**Innovations and Challenges in Assessing the Effects of Immigrant Legal Status** with M. Hall, S.Gleeson _Working Paper, September 2024_

 <br>
 ## Other work